jishnu7/doc/native/ios-test-app.md

 </figure>
 </div>

-This will also run the Basil Server, which is needed for the Test App to run properly.
+This will also run the devkit Server, which is needed for the Test App to run properly.

-## Running the Basil Server
+## Running the devkit Server

-An instance of the DevKit basil server must be running to serve games for the test app.
-To start a new basil server without building the Test App enter this command at a console:
+An instance of the DevKit devkit server must be running to serve games for the test app.
+To start a new devkit server without building the Test App enter this command at a console:

 ~~~
-$ basil serve
+$ devkit serve
 ~~~

 This will start hosting the Test App Server on your LAN.